What is a hip fracture?

 X-ray.
 Invisible electromagnetic energy beams produce images of internal tissues, bones,

 and organs onto film.

-- Magnetic resonance imaging (MRI).
-A combination of large magnets, radiofrequencies, and a computer produce detailed
+MRI.
+A combination of large magnets, radio waves, and a computer make detailed images

 the body.
 A CT scan shows details of the bones, muscles, fat, and organs.
 CT scans